evolve75/RubyTree/API-CHANGES.md

 * Use of integers as node-names now no longer requires the optional `num_as_name` method argument.

+* The predicate methods beginning with `is_` or `has_` are now aliases to the real methods **without** these prefixes.
+For example, `Tree::TreeNode#is_root?` is now aliased to `Tree::TreeNode#root?`.
+This is to comply with the Ruby standard.
+These original prefixed method names should be considered as deprecated and the corresponding non-prefixed method names should be used instead. it is possible that the old prefixed method names might be removed in the future.

 * [structured_warnings][] has been **removed** from the code-base and is no longer a dependency.
 This was a long-standing point of friction for many users.